maikdrop/Titanic/README.md

 * Lightweight view presenters are used  to navigate to other view controllers or presenting alerts including the call back handling
 * ChildViewController is used to encapsulate reusable UI logic which handles UI improvements for the user, for example the animated preparation view

-Graphic 2 shows the theoretical concept of implementations in Titanic to avoid a massive GameViewController.\
+Graphic 2 shows the theoretical concept of implementations in Titanic to avoid a massive GameViewController.<br/>

 <figure>
   <p align="center">
     <img src="/Titanic/Images/AvoidMassiveVC.jpg" align="center" width="450">
-    <figcaption align="middle">Graphic 2: Avoid Massive ViewController</figcaption>
+    <p align="center">Graphic 2: Avoid Massive ViewController
   </p>
 </figure>